yashm4-4/Graph_Algorithms_in_Biological_Pathway_Analysis/README.md

 Typically, metabolic models will be built using Flux Balance Analysis (FBA), however, flow algorithms provide a more intuitive structural interpretation and a clear visual representation.

+# Conclusion

+Applied to metabolic networks, classical graph algorithms provide insight into biological processes.
+Through directed, capacity-weighted graph modeling of glycolysis, we identified maximum flux, the primary rate-limiting reaction (PFK), and the least energy-consuming metabolic path from glucose to pyruvate.
+Although it is a simplification of complete Flux Balance Analysis, this technique provides a clear and visual way to observe pathway structure, bottlenecks, and energy efficiency trade-offs.
+The results obtained correlate well with current biochemistry knowledge.
+They demonstrate the usefulness of theoretical computer science-derived computational tools when evaluating real-world biological systems.
+This experiment reiterated the power of algorithmic thought to clarify intricate molecular mechanisms and introduced the potential for higher-level modeling of more extensive metabolic networks.

 # Acknowledgments